 Michael Leong is the author of e.s.p.
 (Silenced Press, 2009), Cutting Time with a Knife (Black Square Editions, 2012), which won a FACE OUT grant from the Council of Literary Magazines and Presses, Who Unfolded My Origami Brain?
-(Fence Digital, 2017), and Words on Edge (Black Square Editions, forthcoming).
+(Fence Digital, 2017), and Words on Edge (Black Square Editions, 2018).
 His translation of the Chilean poet Estela Lamat, I, the Worst of All, was published by BlazeVOX [books] in 2009.
-He has also written several chapbooks including Midnight’s Marsupium (The Knives Forks and Spoons Press, 2010), which was an “Editor’s Pick of 2010″ by Stride Magazine; The Great Archivist’s Cloudy Quotient (Beard of Bees Press, 2010); The Philosophy of Decomposition/Re-composition as Explanation (Delete Press, 2011); Words on Edge, which won Plan B Press’ 2012 poetry chapbook contest; and Fruits and Flowers and Animals and Seas and Lands Do Open (2015), which won the 2014 Burnside Review Chapbook Contest.
+He has also written several chapbooks including Midnight’s Marsupium (The Knives Forks and Spoons Press, 2010), which was an “Editor’s Pick of 2010″ by Stride Magazine; The Great Archivist’s Cloudy Quotient (Beard of Bees Press, 2010); The Philosophy of Decomposition/Re-composition as Explanation (Delete Press, 2011); Words on Edge, which won Plan B Press’ 2012 poetry chapbook contest; Fruits and Flowers and Animals and Seas and Lands Do Open (2015), which won the 2014 Burnside Review Chapbook Contest; and Police Lineups (Epigraph, 2018).
 His work has appeared in Drunken Boat, Hotel Amerika, Interim, jubilat, Lana Turner, Mandorla, Opium Magazine, Tin House, Verse Daily, and The &Now Awards 2: The Best Innovative Writing (Lake Forest College Press, 2013).

 His scholarly writing has been published in Contemporary Literature, Modern Language Studies, and Reconstruction: Studies in Contemporary Culture.
 A former NEA Literature Translation Fellow, he is Assistant Professor of English at the University at Albany, SUNY.